No. 6 Arizona routs Cal 69-33 after loss to No. 1 Stanford

 Cal was looking for its first win against a determined, top-10 team.
 It did not turn out well.

 Arizona made sure there would be no repeat of last year’s loss with a dominating performance.
+The loss to Stanford may drop the Wildcats a few spots in Monday’s AP Top 25, but they will still likely be in the top 10.

 UP NEXT